 Now that you know the good and the ugly side of hosting your WordPress site on a managed WordPress hosting environment, the next question you might be asking yourself is that whether you need a managed WordPress hosting for your site.

 If your WordPress website outgrows your existing hosting environment and you constantly had to hire WordPress experts to optimize your site, you might need to choose a managed WordPress hosting service.

 Conversely, if you’re a WordPress beginner, looking to build a WordPress site quickly and easily, shared hosting could be the best choice.
 Since all major shared hosting providers make it easy to build a WordPress website with one-click install wizard, shared hosting is the best solution for beginners.

 WordPress Hosting: VPS

 VPS hosting is an abbreviation for Virtual Private Server hosting.
-VPS hosting gives more power and flexibility to your website than a shared hosting service.
+A best VPS hosting gives more power and flexibility to your website than a shared hosting service.